WHAT WILL MY PLACEMENT BE LIKE?

 Please also keep in mind that all placements are entry-level positions.
 As an undergraduate intern, your tasks will mirror that of a student looking to gain work experience in a field that reflects a future career aspiration.
 All students should expect to be involved in a variety of tasks in the workplace.

 Given the specific requirements and timeframe of your internship through FIE, the opportunities available are limited to those organizations that can comply with our program model.
-This means that the organizations we work with are most often small and medium-sized enterprises, as opposed to large multinationals.
+This means that the organizations we work with are most often small and medium-sized..
 This is because most large organizations either do not offer internships at all or run their own closed competitive internship scheme which is not compatible with our program.
 You are unlikely to recognize the name of your assigned organization as most placements that we work with are local to London or operate only within the UK.

 However, organization size and name recognition are no guarantee of placement quality.
 We have learned from our extensive experience in internships that in the majority of instances, students get a much more involved and personal experience at smaller placements.

 Students are notified of their placements after arrival in London and before the beginning date of the placement, barring circumstances beyond FIE’s control.
 Students are not informed of their placement until it is confirmed, and this can occur anytime between arrival and the beginning of the placement.

 Students usually begin their placements from 2 to 8 weeks after arrival, depending on the program and the term.

 - Shorter, quarter and summer programs often start their placements soon after arrival.